Need help choosing the right Product?

 Where This Product Fits Best

-This 50 foot Class 2 wood pole is suited for outdoor applications requiring elevated mounting of lighting or utility equipment.
-Typical uses include sports fields, baseball fields, and utility distribution lines.
+This 50 foot Class 2 wood pole is suited for outdoor environments requiring elevated mounting of lighting or utility equipment.
+Typical installations include sports fields, municipal sites, and rural properties where direct burial and wood construction are preferred.

 Installation and Long-Term Use